-In early August, just after midnight, a week before expected, my contractions began, sharpening before dawn, giving me an acute awareness of my mother’s suffering, and of how, in many ways, we were sharing a similar path–one of struggle and surrender–surrounded by loved ones there to “midwife” our passage.
+In early August, just after midnight, a week before expected, my contractions began, sharpening before dawn, lending an acute awareness of my mother’s suffering, and of how, in many ways, we were sharing a similar path–one of struggle and surrender–surrounded by loved ones there to midwife our passage.

-The next morning, just before noon, I gave birth to a baby boy in our home in in the Green Mountains; while my mother lay 300 miles away near the sea in a hospital bed by the bay window where her workout equipment stood just a season earlier.
+The next morning, just before noon, I gave birth to a baby boy in our home in in the Green Mountains while my mother lay near the sea in a hospital bed by the bay window where her workout equipment stood just a season earlier.

 She couldn’t walk or even sit up, but she was there to answer the phone when I called with the news.

 I remember the air outside.
-The sudden hush of the midwife in the room.
+The hush of the midwife beside me.
 The feeling of the phone cradled against my ear.

 My mother would probably never meet her grandson, but I was so grateful for her voice just then.

 It’s funny how life gets dished out sometimes–with heaps of sorrow or heaps of joy–or heaps of both at once.
-I don’t fully understand the connection between her leaving and his coming, but I’ve learned so much being present to them at the same time.
+I can’t fully grasp the connection between her leaving and his coming, but I’ve learned so much being present to them at the same time.